 People with chronic emotional problems caused by stress or a mental illness typically self-medicate in order to achieve relief.
 The problem with self-medicating with mind-altering substances is that it often leads to dependence and then addiction.

 Getting to the root of the problem is part of the intake analysis that is conducted by our qualified addiction specialists.
 It is during this physical and psychological evaluation, which may include input from loved ones that we are able to identify underlying causes that fit into the dual diagnosis criteria.

 Dual diagnosis is a mental illness co-occurring with alcohol or drug abuse.
 Records show that approximately 8.9 million Americans are victims of this condition.
 Sadly only 7.4% are shown to receive appropriate treatment for it.
 The primary contributing conditions to dual diagnosis are depression, chronic anxiety, bipolar disorder and personality disorders.

 Substance abuse disorder facilities treat the individual, not just the addiction.
 As a result, comprehensive drug and alcohol treatment programs integrate various models, including traditional and holistic or alternative methods.
 Treatment programs include:

-Relapse prevention training and aftercare programs are also instrumental in helping addicts to maintain long term sobriety.
+Relapse prevention training and aftercare programs are also instrumental in helping addicts to maintain long-term sobriety.
 If you have been driven to addiction due to a mental illness, you may have a co-occurring disorder.
-Dual diagnosis treatment can help you recover and enjoy life free from mental illness and drug or alcohol addiction.
+Dual diagnosis treatment in Kansas City can help you recover and enjoy life free from mental illness and drug or alcohol addiction.
 Call Alcohol Treatment Centers Kansas City at (913) 364-2364 for answers and help in your search today.